holycrap872/ucls-hs-intro-to-cs/CourseMaterial/02_grok_programming/14_prisoners_dilema/lesson_plan.md

 - Start worksheet
     - Explain that it is an encoding of this game
     - Slowly work up to building your own bot in python
-    - Will play all the big bots against eachother in an "arena"
+    - Will play all the big bots against each other in an "arena"
 - Go!